vinodkd/jmx.js/docs/devguide.md

 	* The body can also have a `<div class="toggle toggleChildren"> ^ </div>` which will be used to hide or show the body itself.
 This is also expected to be used only from `hashTree`, but there might be future use elsewhere - especially if you want another form for the children.
 The current style is to have this div be the first element so that it shows up leftmost.
 	* Typically one form is sufficient per element, but when children are embedded within the element's view, any inner forms are removed by the browser.
 So it might be useful to place children outside the form.
 You can see this in the `GENERIC` template, which by definition cannot assume that its children will not have forms of their own.
 * As mentioned above, inline templates must be written with all embedded quotes being escapted double quotes (no single quotes allowed).
+* Note also that the distance from any control to thd div with jmxelement must be 3 levels, ie `div/form/div/input` is the hierarchy the code expects.
+If your template doesnt need this level, create a dummy div.
 * The toggles are the single UI element that I'd like to refactor out of the templates so they're handled "in the framework".

 ##### Changing the templating engine